 As our Top Pick for Active Wear, we'd recommend this sock for any activity that requires high intensity…in most conditions.
 This light hiker has a tight fit that provides a durable and cushioned performance.
 We recommend it for all conditions (including rainy ones) because it regulates through a wide range of temperatures.
 We just wouldn't recommend it for standing around on a cold winter day.
 Overall, it's a wonderful and versatile lightweight contender that is quite versatile and best for cool to warm weather.
 Take it with you on your next trail run, backpacking trip, or day hike.

-Josh lounges by beautiful azure lake after hiking and running up to 15,000 ft in the Peruvian Andes.
+Josh lounges by the beautiful azure lake after hiking and running up to 15,000 ft in the Peruvian Andes.
 The Darn Tough Light Hiker did a great job keeping his feet dry and protected on the treacherous trail.
-Check out other options available for both men and women in our Best in Class review!

 With a lifetime guarantee and great performance, it's worth $20!
 You can't beat the comfort of the material and durability it offers.
 If you're on a super tight budget, be sure to look at the full-length Danish Merino Unisex Sock (only $9 per sock), our Best Buy award winner.